-To help prevent battery drain, make sure you STOP the engine and LOCK the PME ignition system (two steps) when you are finished using the boat.
+To help prevent battery drain, make sure you STOP the engine and LOCK the ignition system (two steps) when you are finished using the boat.

-The "System Indicator Light" is on the right side of the ignition keypad.
-The "Ignition Indicator Light" is on the left side of the ignition keypad.
+The Power Indicator Light is on the left side of the START button on the keypad and the Accessories Indicator Light is on the right side.